tytydraco/yessleep/out/Damned.md

 Darkness and shadow enveloped me as the door closed, and I took in my surroundings for the first time.

-Immediately, I realized that the entire building was one hollow shell, containing one vast, featureless room.
+Immediately, I realized that the entire building was a hollow shell; containing one vast, featureless room.

 Its walls, ceiling, and floor were solid stone.
 The only lights were functionally placed candelabras—of course it would be candles—and I could barely see in the gloom.